 Adaptive learning self study program.
-An adaptive learning self study program is a self study program which uses a computer algorithm or other predictive analytics tools to orchestrate interaction with the learner and deliver customized learning activities to assist the learner in meeting the course's stated learning objectives.
-CPE credit for an adaptive learning self study program must be determined based on the methodology detailed in S17-09 through S17-12.
+A self study program that uses a computer algorithm, other predictive analytics tools, or learner-driven selections to orchestrate interaction with the learner and deliver customized learning activities to assist the learner in meeting the course's stated learning objectives.
+CPE credit for an adaptive learning self study program must be determined based on the methodologies detailed in S17-09 through S17-17.